stanford-esrg/balloon/Readme.md

 ## Usage

-To inflate a list of delta-compressed IPv4 called `theList`:
+To inflate a list of delta-compressed IPv4 called `theList.csv`:

 ```
-TODO
+./balloon theList.csv
 ```